thermeon/project-guidelines/README.md

     _Why:_
     > While your build process may(should) get rid of them, sometimes your source code may get handed over to another company/client and they may not share the same banter.

-* Make your names search-able with meaningful distinctions avoid shortened names.
+* Make your names search-able with meaningful distinctions and avoid shortened names.
 For functions Use long, descriptive names.
 A function name should be a verb or a verb phrase, and it needs to communicate its intention.

-    _Why:_
-    > It makes it more natural to read the source code.

-* Organize your functions in a file according to the step-down rule.
-Higher level functions should be on top and lower levels below.

     _Why:_
     > It makes it more natural to read the source code.